section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-nodejs/index.md

 - Validating your account.

 ### Prerequisites
-To follow along in this article, you need the following:
+To follow along in this article, you'll need the following:
 - [Node.js](https://nodejs.org/en/) installed on your computer.
 - [Postman](https://www.postman.com/) installed on your computer.
 - A code editor such as Visual Studio Code.